 C. Cyber security and (Over-the-Air) Software updates

+This task shall address the key safety aspects established in [paragraph 5 of document WP.29-177-19] and in particular the common principle g and h.

 Assessment and validation of methodology

 - As proposed in ECE/TRANS/WP29/GRVA/2 for Cyber Security and